Eswar6265/predicting-credit-card-approvals/README.md

 Visualize confusion matrices and evaluate using F1/G-Mean

-Compare models and select best based on macro performance
+Compare models and select the best based on macro performance

 ### The Jupyter notebook contains the answer (code) for all of the above tasks:

-## Click [here](http://localhost:8891/notebooks/Resume%20Projects/Predictive%20Maintanance/Predictive%20Maintenance.ipynb) to check out
+## Click [here](http://localhost:8891/notebooks/Resume%20Projects/Credit%20Card%20Approval%20Prediction/Credit%20Card%20Approval%20Prediction%20Raw.ipynb) to check out